Economy Recovers 638,000 Jobs as Unemployment Falls to 6.9%

 “These are all positive developments during a bleak time,” he wrote.
 “It is heartening to see the general pace of the recovery continue, but overall payroll employment is still 6.6 percent below its February levels, and employment rates are still well below what they were earlier this year.”

 The Covid-19 pandemic, meanwhile, is only intensifying as Americans wait to find out who their next president will be.
-The U.S. recorded a record 121,000 new virus cases on Thursday, breaking records set earlier in the week.
+The U.S. reported a record 121,000 new virus cases on Thursday, breaking records set earlier in the week.

+Federal Reserve Chairman Jerome Powell said Thursday that the central bank will keep interest rates low and asset-purchasing programs running for some time as the pandemic recovery slowly progresses.

+“We are a long way from our goals, and we’re sort of halfway there on the labor recovery at best,” Powell said.
+“There are parts of the economy where it’s going to be hard until there’s a vaccine.”